tomerdo/mamtak-frontend/README.md

 Welcome to the Mamtak repo - open source project for Bank account responsibility managing

-link to the Backend repo: https://github.com/assafdev/mamtak-backend
+link to the Backend repo: https://github.com/assafdev/mamtak-backend.

-all the issue tracking for both repositories is on this repository.
+All the issues for both repositories is on this repository.

 ![](http://i.imgur.com/CqXcsZ9.png)